Watford Town Hall

-Watford Town Hall is a municipal building in Rickmansworth Road, Watford, England.
-It is a Grade II listed building.
+Watford Town Hall is a municipal building on the junction of Rickmansworth Road and Hempstead Road in Watford, England.
+It is the headquarters of Watford Borough Council.

+The Neo-Georgian building was designed by the English architect Charles Cowles-Voysey as part of a civic complex, along with the adjoining Watford Colosseum, and opened in 1939.
+Today it is a Grade II listed building.
+It is currently undergoing refurbishment, and from 2026/2027 it will house the Museum of Watford.

 History

 In the early 20th century Watford Urban District Council operated from municipal offices at Upton House in The Parade.
 The council sought a proper town hall after it achieved municipal borough status in 1922.
 The site proposed for the new building in Rickmansworth Road had previously been occupied by an old mansion known as "The Elms".
+A new purpose-built town hall was designed by Charles Cowles-Voysey, assisted by John Brandon-Jones and Robert Ashton, in the Neo-Georgian style.

-The foundation stone for the new building was laid by Rigby Taylor, the Mayor, in 1938.
-The new building, which was designed by Charles Cowles-Voysey in the Neo-Georgian style, was completed in 1939.
-It was officially opened by the Countess of Clarendon on 5 January 1940.
+The foundation stone for the new building was laid by Rigby Taylor, the Mayor, in 1938, and it was completed in 1939 It was officially opened by the Countess of Clarendon on 5 January 1940.
 The design involved a concave main frontage of seven bays facing Rickmansworth Road from which wings stretched back to the south west and north west; the central section featured a doorway with a wide cast iron balcony and a shield above; there was a clock with a lantern above at roof level.

 The facility also included a large public venue at the south west end of the complex initially known as "Watford Town Hall Assembly Rooms" but now referred to as the Watford Colosseum.

+The town hall design was influential at the time; in 1937, Voysey was appointed to oversee a design competition for the new Friern Barnet Town Hall in North London.
+The winning design, by Sir John Brown, A E Henson and Partners, was a curved neo-Georgian building topped with a clock in a very similar style to Watford Town Hall.

 During the Second World War, William Joyce, who as Lord Haw-Haw broadcast Nazi propaganda from Germany to the UK, criticised Watford Borough Council for the fact that the town hall clock was always two minutes slow.
 Meanwhile British military forces carried out defensive exercises in case German invading forces ever stormed the town hall.

 In 1971 the Watford Peace Memorial, which had originally been constructed outside the Peace Memorial Hospital, was moved to a location on the Parade just outside the building.

+The town hall remains the headquarters of Watford Borough Council.